This post was first published on November 21st 2019 and has been updated on July 21st 2023.

 The 20-crown banknote ceased to circulate on August 31, 2008 and the one with 50 crowns on April 1, 2011.
 Let’s see below the details of each current banknote.

-This banknote is in circulation as of September 5, 2018 and is coloured green.
-Its equivalent value in euros would be as of this post of about 3.50 euros.
+This banknote has been in circulation since September 5, 2018 and is in green tones and measures 140 mm long and 69 mm wide.
+Its equivalent value in euros would be at the date of this post update (July 2023) of about 3.88 euros.

 Number of notes in circulation

 Of the previous banknotes, the ones that circulate the most are those with the highest nominal value.
 This table of the CNB shows that the most popular notes in the Czech Republic are the 2000 Kč note, followed by 5000 Kč and 1000 Kč notes.

 The coins used in the Czech Republic range from 1 to 50 crowns.
 According to the previous table of the CNB, only 3% of the crowns that circulate around the country move in coins, so the most common is that you handle with banknotes, and much less with coins.

 Specifically, there are 1 Kč, 2 Kč, 5 Kč, 10 Kč, 20 Kč and 50 Kč coins.
 Here you have them all.